The Thrive Approach

 - We can appreciate diversity and embrace change.
 We can love life and thrive.

-At Carr Lodge we have developed a Thrive Space as a place for children to work in small intervention groups or on a one to one basis with our Learning Mentor Miss King who is a Thrive trained practitioner.
+At Carr Lodge we have developed a Thrive Space as a place for children to work in small intervention groups or on a one to one basis.
 Children are given the opportunity to develop their neural pathways, understand their feelings and develop coping mechanisms through arts and play based activities and discussion.

 All staff at Carr Lodge have had Thrive Awareness training and understand how to support children based on their level of emotional development rather than necessarily their age.